-Lawal, Oke remain suspended, despite Buhari’s medical leave —Presidency - Nigeria Today
+Osinbajo to sign 2017 budget into law, inaugurate new mnisters — Presidency - Nigeria Today

 The source said: “Look, the President, before leaving, had briefed Osinbajo.
 He had empowered him to do certain things on his behalf.
 Both had some discussions on a wide range of issues.
 So, those things may be part of what they discussed.”

-The post Lawal, Oke remain suspended, despite Buhari’s medical leave —Presidency appeared first on Vanguard News.
+The post Osinbajo to sign 2017 budget into law, inaugurate new mnisters — Presidency appeared first on Vanguard News.

 This post was syndicated from Vanguard News.
 Click here to read the full text on the original website.